 - I played in a battle of the bands — at a high school — Once.

 - I would perform at various clubs on the Jersey Shore — ones that would eventually disappear.

 - I would experience opening up for larger bands.

 (Pantera, Suicidal Tendencies, Savatage, Trouble, TT Quick and more )

 - I “sold tickets” a few times, for gigs so far back I cannot recall the club that required this evil practice.

 - I would experience the “trip to the music lawyer”.

-- I would drink in the “command performance” ( Playing for 1 person ) Twice.
+- I would soak in the “command performance” ( Playing for 1 person, excluding your crew ) twice.

 - I would experience being booked on a Super Bowl Sunday.
 Twice.

-And actually I think the Riotgod gig in South Bend on game day could almost fit into the same category, town was dead, so was the venue.
+Let me add — I think the Riotgod gig in South Bend on game day ( Notre Dame ) could almost fit into the same category, town was dead, so was the venue.